Here you can find the answers to some commonly asked questions...

 Yes.
 If you are under the influence of cannabis while operating a car, boat, or other vehicle, a law enforcement officer can pull you over and conduct a sobriety test.

-What conditions can be improved with cannabis ?
+What conditions can be improved with marijuana?

 People with cancer, glaucoma, AIDS or HIV, Crohn’s disease, hepatitis C, and multiple sclerosis have found relief by using marijuana.
 Marijuana is also used to treat cachexia, anorexia, and wasting syndrome; severe or chronic pain or nausea; seizure disorders (such as epilepsy); arthritis; migraines; and agitation of Alzheimer’s disease.
 In addition, PTSD, ADD/ADHD, depression, anxiety disorders, spasticity, and asthma conditions have been improved with marijuana.